 - Storage or laid-up coverage.
 Cover your car while it’s sitting in storage or on base.
-This type of insurance will make sure it’s still covered against theft, weather damage and vandalism — plus you won’t have to worry about a lapse in coverage.
+This type of insurance will keep your car protected against theft, weather damage and vandalism — plus you won’t have to worry about a coverage lapse.
 By only having comprehensive coverage, you drastically reduce your premium.

 - Temporary car insurance.
-Get coverage only for when you’re actually driving your car and no longer than that.
-Check with your insurance company to avoid a lapse in coverage, especially if your deployment is at risk of extension.
-Temporary car insurance can also be more expensive than storage insurance.
+Get coverage for when you’re actually driving your car and no longer than that.
+Check with your insurance company to avoid a lapse in coverage, especially if your deployment could get extended.
+Temporary car insurance can cost more than storage insurance.

 - Borrowed car insurance.
 You may need to add yourself to someone else’s car insurance policy when you share or borrow their car.

 Should I cancel my insurance while deployed?

 Canceling your coverage completely can leave your car vulnerable and lead to extra legwork once you’re back in the States.
 Canceling may end up costing you more over time than keeping minimal protection like liability or comprehensive coverage.

 This lapse in coverage can make getting insured again once you’re back more expensive.
 And if you drop coverage without filing the proper forms with the DMV you may end up with a suspended registration.

 Vehicle registration while deployed

 To drop your coverage down to comprehensive with storage or laid-up insurance, you may need to file an Affidavit of Non-Use or Planned Non-Operational Affidavit with your state’s DMV.
 You can check with your insurance company or the DMV to find out if your state requires this affidavit.

 Also, your state may have specific resources for military members.
-Be sure to contact your local DMV to find out if there are specific programs available to help keep your registration current while you’re deployed.
+Your local DMV can help you find specific programs that help you keep your registration current while you’re deployed.

 While Geico and USAA tend to have the best rates and perks for military members, check out a few other alternatives for military discounts.